rohitnb/add-repo-owner-action/README.md

 `org-admin-token`: Org admin token with `repo` and `admin:org` scope

-## Outputs:

-`repo-url`: URL of the newly created repo.
-Blank if error.
+`new-owner`: Handle of the new user

 ## Demo Workflow: